Norman Hunter (writer): Personal life

-Norman Hunter married Sylvia Maria Rangel in 1923 in Edmonton, London and they had three children.
+Norman Hunter married Sylvia Maria Rangel in 1923 in Edmonton, Middlesex, and they had three children.
 In about 1934 the family moved to Dorset and lived in various homes in and around Bournemouth.
 The family then moved to London during the Second World War at the beginning of The Blitz.
 Hunter and his family, together with their Bullmastiff called Midas, ended up living in a single room in Amersham.
 They relocated to Chalfont St Giles in Buckinghamshire, and then to Bromley, Kent to avoid the bombings.
 During their stay in Bromley, known as “Bomb Alley” the V-1 flying bomb and V-2 rocket, started coming from Germany aimed at London.
 However, they sometimes fell short and crashed in Kent.
 One night a V-1 landed in the Bromley shopping area.
 The blast fanned outward and did a lot of damage, including to the side of the family's rented house.
 As there was a shortage of accommodation at the end of the Second World War, Hunter lived on a boat on the River Thames with his family.
 In 1949 the family emigrated to South Africa.
 Hunter was 49 at the time.
 He lived in South Africa until his retirement when he returned with his wife, Sylvia to England.
-They lived in Staines, London where Hunter continued to write children’s books and work on a model theatre, a replica of the Theatre Royal, Drury Lane.
+They lived in Staines, London where Hunter continued to write children's books and work on a model theatre, a replica of the Theatre Royal, Drury Lane.
 This model theatre is now housed at the University of Bristol Theatre Collection.
 Hunter was also a member of the Savage Club.
 His wife died in 1982 and he continued to live in Staines until his death on 23 February 1995.